Cleveland: Government and courts

+Politics

 The office of the mayor has been held by Justin Bibb since 2022.
 Previous mayors include progressive Democrat Tom L. Johnson, World War I-era War Secretary and BakerHostetler founder Newton D. Baker, U.S. Supreme Court Justice Harold Hitz Burton, two-term Ohio Governor and Senator Frank J. Lausche, former U.S. Health, Education, and Welfare Secretary Anthony J. Celebrezze, two-term Ohio Governor and Senator George V. Voinovich, former U.S. Congressman Dennis Kucinich, and Carl B. Stokes, the first African American mayor of a major U.S. city.
+Frank G. Jackson was the city's longest-serving mayor.

-The legislative branch of Cleveland's city government is Cleveland City Council.
-Its members are elected from 17 wards to four-year terms.
-The current Council President is Blaine Griffin, the council Majority Leader is Kerry McCormack, and the Majority Whip is Jasmin Santana.
+The President of Cleveland City Council is Blaine Griffin, the council Majority Leader is Kerry McCormack, and the Majority Whip is Jasmin Santana.
 Patricia Britt serves as the Clerk of Council.

-Cleveland anchors the U.S. District Court for the Northern District of Ohio.
-The court is based at the Carl B. Stokes U.S. Courthouse and the historic Howard M. Metzenbaum U.S. Courthouse.
-The Chief Judge for the Northern District is Patricia Anne Gaughan and the Clerk of Court is Sandy Opacich.
-The current U.S. Attorney is Michelle Baeppler and the U.S. Marshal is Peter Elliott.

-Cleveland is a major stronghold for the Democratic Party in Ohio.
-While other parts of the state, particularly western and southern Ohio, support the Republican Party, Cleveland commonly produces the strongest support in the state for the Democrats.
-Earlier, from the Civil War era to the 1940s, Cleveland had been dominated by the Republicans, with the notable exceptions of the Johnson and Baker mayoral administrations.
+Historically, from the Civil War era to the 1940s, Cleveland had been dominated by the Republican Party, with the notable exceptions of the Johnson and Baker mayoral administrations.
 Businessman and Senator Mark Hanna was among Cleveland's most influential Republican figures, both locally and nationally.
 Another nationally prominent Ohio Republican, former U.S. President James A. Garfield, was born in Cuyahoga County's Orange Township (today the Cleveland suburb of Moreland Hills).
 His resting place is the James A. Garfield Memorial in Cleveland's Lake View Cemetery.